Do Dopamine Supplements Really Work?

-As with many mental health supplements proving their efficiency can be difficult.
+As with many mental health supplements, proving their efficiency can be difficult.
 Fortunately, when you're looking at specific levels of any chemical, the results are much clearer-either they do or do not raise dopamine levels.
 A study in the Indian Journal of Psychiatry compared nutrition and depression to understand how mental illness can be regulated through diet and supplementation.

 Supplements and nutrition often go hand in hand.
 What we eat in our diets affects the need for supplementation.
 A diet that is naturally rich in the amino acids and vitamins necessary to keep these processes running smoothly doesn't need supplementation.
 Another study showed that by using caloric restriction or fasting, dopamine levels could also be improved because of the enzymes used in the digestive process.
-Dopamine is used in the GI tract for digestion, so it makes sense that with caloric restriction, and therefore less digestion, more is available for use as a neurotransmitter.
+Dopamine is used in the GI tract for digestion, so it makes sense that with caloric restriction and less digestion, more is available for use as a neurotransmitter.

-Other Ways To Boost Dopamine
+Other Ways to Boost Dopamine